Engagement Letter

 03 Client Identification and Verification

-In accordance with the Law Society of Ontario’s By-Law 7.1, you will be required to verify your identity before substantive legal work begins.
+Entcounsel is required by the Law Society of Ontario to identify every client before substantive legal work begins.
+Where the retainer involves the receipt, payment or transfer of funds, Entcounsel is also required to verify your identity.
 As a virtual law firm, identity verification is conducted through Stripe Identity, a secure digital verification service that meets regulatory requirements for client verification.

 You will be asked to present a valid, non-expired government-issued photo identification document.
 Examples of acceptable documents include: